Big O Notation

 efficiency of an algorithm, how the “speed” is affected by the growth of the

-.
+input, n.
 Computing it can be tricky, so start off just learning how to read

 it.